Well, this is intriguing.

 Sitting by the sea in the sunshine with my bright yellow book, I can imagine spring is coming!

-Though Chip awaits edits on his script, chef Denise perfects sauerkraut, Gary makes his living on waiting for markets‘ upward trends, and their Dad seeks a mild-altering drug for his Parkinson‘s, it‘s clear by the book‘s final page that the most satisfying change for all is to delete some darlings and begin again.
+Though Chip awaits edits on his script, chef Denise perfects sauerkraut, Gary makes his living on waiting for markets‘ upward trends, and their Dad seeks a mind-altering drug for his Parkinson‘s, it‘s clear by the book‘s final page that the most satisfying change for all is to delete some darlings and begin again.

 ⭐️⭐️⭐️⭐️ Realistic portrayal of an American family.
 Functional and dysfunctional.
 This story centers on a mom hellbent on gathering her adult kids, who‘ve gone on to make their own questionable choices, home for Christmas as their father‘s health declines.
 Tragically funny and relatable.
 The plays on the term “correction” are brilliantly timed and placed.
 Finally, my first Franzen!
 Def reading more.